gadhagod/Hyrule-Compendium-API/docs/home.md

 ?> **NOTE**: Master mode entry images use a different URL: `/master_mode/entry/<entry>/image`

 ## Regions
-The `/regions` endoint provides data on Hyrule's eight geographical regions, like encompassed shrines and settlements.
+The `/regions` endpoint provides data on Hyrule's eight geographical regions, like encompassed shrines and settlements.
 The

 ---------------
 ### `/regions`